Business Travel Guide: London

 This modern hotel is situated at Hyde Park Corner where Piccadilly meets Park Lane.
 The hotel has 297 rooms, along with health facilities and an Elemis Spa.
 60 elegant designer suites reflect London's fashionable lifestyle, and luxury suites feature drawing rooms and butler service.
 The Club on the dedicated seventh floor has 46 bedrooms and suites, private registration, shower room facilities and a lounge with separate meeting space.
 Particularly favored by business people, the purpose-built Video Conferencing Suite is ideal for exclusive business meetings; in addition, the business center boasts four private meeting rooms.
 The excellent Cookbook Café provides more casual dining and occasional cookery events.
 The eponymous Theo Randall adds culinary flair in the form of superb Italian regional cooking.

 Located on the edge of Covent Garden, where the West End meets the City, One Aldwych has equal appeal to the theater-going tourist and the high-powered business executive.
 The Edwardian building was once home to The Morning Post, but while the building's exterior features have been retained, interior design has been transformed to mix contemporary simplicity and classic English style.
 Every room has a bed with crisp white Frette linens and feather and down duvets, iPod docking stations and complimentary high-speed Wi-Fi; fiber optic reading lights and Bang & Olufsen televisions are standard fixtures, as well.
 Guests are offered complimentary shoeshines and daily newspapers, and fresh fruit and flowers are delivered every day.
-The hotel has a fitness center, two restaurants — the fine dining Axis and the more casual Indigo — a lobby bar which makes a popular meeting place, as well as the Cinnamon Bar, which offers coffee and light snacks.
+The hotel has a fitness center, and restaurant Indigo — a lobby bar which makes a popular meeting place, as well as the Cinnamon Bar, which offers coffee and light snacks.

 The Dorchester has always been one of London's grandest hotels and now it has a chef to match in the form of Alain Ducasse.
 The 80-seat room, designed by Patrick Jouin, is beautiful — a soothing, sophisticated space with light wood panels and natural materials in varying shades of tan and cream.
 The walls are decorated with silk green and yellow buttons, the tables are a lesson in luxurious settings, and there's a private dining area for six, set apart with sparkly fiber optic strands.
 The menu offers a range of the maestro's signature dishes, though "reinterpreted with a modern touch" for London.
 Seasonal, fresh British and French ingredients are used to good effect by executive chef Jocelyn Herland, who comes from Alain Ducasse at Hôtel Plaza Athénée in Paris.